 Are you someone who works out?
 Chances are your playlist would have this song on it.
 Straight out of Rocky III is Eye Of The Tiger by Survivor.
 Those iconic guitar riffs, pulsing drums, and restraint piano notes will motivate you to achieve your goals, which is exactly what this song is about.
 Overcoming hardships and pushing yourself to the limit with the eye of the tiger.
 This is the montage song that other montage songs wished they could be.
 The Rocky movies in general have the best music to train to.

 The late 70s were not a good time for Marvin Gaye.
 He was going through severe depression and drug addiction.
 However, he made a comeback in the early 80s with what would be his last hit Sexual Healing.
 Just like Let’s Get It On, it’s the ultimate baby-making jam.
 The production is both atmospheric and minimal with its use of keys and drum machines that are both timely and timeless at the same time.
 It also has some impressive vocals from Marvin Gaye himself.
 The song was a huge hit and it revitalized his career.
-Sadly, this was short-lived as two years after the song’s released, Marvin Gaye was killed by his father after a dispute.
+Sadly, this was short-lived as two years after the song’s release, Marvin Gaye was shot and killed by his father after a dispute.
 Even though he’s no longer with us, his legacy lives on forever.

 If there’s any song that feels appropriate for the end of a decade, it’s this one.
 If I Could Turn Back Time was Cher’s big comeback in the 80s and is one of her best songs to date.
 An epic pop rock ballad with its big arena drums, guitars, and keys (along with a key change in the final chorus), this song is was made to be performed in a stadium full of people.
 Cher’s huskier voice fits this song like a glove and gives it a Bruce Springsteen feel along with lyrics of regret and wanting to undo the mistakes you’ve made when it comes to someone you love.
 This is one of those songs that Cher will perform and end every show with until the day she dies.